notetoday/ai_telegram_bot/readme.md

   apikey: ""  # apikey
   model: "gpt-4o-mini"   # The detection model to be used.
 Please note that versions below gpt4 do not support image and file interaction.

+ai:
+  timeout: 10 # AI call timeout, in seconds.
+Default is 10 seconds.

 # If your native language is not Chinese but other languages,
 # please use the translation to replace the following prompt with the language you want.
 prompt: